tommy-ca/tardis-machine/README.md

 - Tune publishing throughput via `--pubsub-silver-max-batch-size` (events per batch) and `--pubsub-silver-max-batch-delay-ms` (max milliseconds to wait before flushing).
 - Attach deployment metadata with `--pubsub-silver-static-attributes`, supplying comma separated `key:value` pairs that become constant Pub/Sub attributes on every message.

+#### Silver Apache ActiveMQ Publishing

+- Publish Silver layer records to Apache ActiveMQ by supplying `--activemq-silver-url` and `--activemq-silver-destination` flags.
+- Use `--activemq-silver-destination-type` to specify whether the destination is a `queue` or `topic` (defaults to `queue`).
+- Reduce downstream load by specifying `--activemq-silver-include-records` with a comma separated record type allow-list (others are dropped).
+- Shape routing keys with `--activemq-silver-routing-key-template`, using placeholders like `{{exchange}}`, `{{symbol}}`, `{{recordType}}`, or `{{meta.request_id}}`.
+- Attach deployment metadata with `--activemq-silver-static-headers`, supplying comma separated `key:value` pairs that become constant ActiveMQ headers on every message.

 ### Keeping Schemas and Builds in Sync

 Normalized event schemas live under `schemas/proto`, and generated TypeScript bindings are emitted into `src/generated`.
 Whenever schemas change, run `npm run buf:generate` to refresh the Buf-generated sources and `npm run build` to update the compiled `dist/` artifacts that power the CLI entry point.

 ### Event Bus Integration Test Prerequisites

 Event bus publishing is covered by integration tests in `test/eventbus`.
-Most tests rely on Testcontainers and require a local Docker daemon with at least 2 CPU cores, 4 GB of memory, and the ability to pull the `confluentinc/cp-kafka:7.5.3`, `rabbitmq:3-management-alpine`, `localstack/localstack:3.0`, `nats:2.10`, `redis:7-alpine`, and `apachepulsar/pulsar:3.0.0` images.
+Most tests rely on Testcontainers and require a local Docker daemon with at least 2 CPU cores, 4 GB of memory, and the ability to pull the `confluentinc/cp-kafka:7.5.3`, `rabbitmq:3-management-alpine`, `localstack/localstack:3.0`, `nats:2.10`, `redis:7-alpine`, `apachepulsar/pulsar:3.0.0`, and `apache/activemq-artemis:latest` images.
 The Google Cloud Pub/Sub tests use mocking and do not require Docker.
 Ensure Docker is running before invoking `npm test` for containerized tests; otherwise those suites will be skipped after a timeout.

 ### Event Bus Maintenance Checklist